open-mmlab/mmdetection3d/docs/en/tutorials/customize_datasetv2.md

 ### Reorganize new data formats to existing format

 Once your datasets only contain point cloud file and 3D Bounding box annotations, without calib file.
-We recommend to convert it into the basic formats, the annotations files in basic format has the following necessary keys:
+We recommend converting it into the basic formats, the annotations files in basic format has the following necessary keys:

 ```python